 Now, no matter how trained or experienced your care advisor or caregiver is, there's never a surefire way to guarantee the survival of a senior client during an emergency.
 There are many factors to consider.
 However, home care providers may increase success rates if they had an efficient, personalized care procedure to follow in case of medical and non-medical emergencies.

 First, family caregivers must assess the situation.
-A quick visual inspection will help them to determine what the best emergency care plan is to ensure the survival of home care client.
-You can assist by providing medication reminders and notes that might help give your caregiver a better, clearer overview of the situation
+A quick visual inspection will help them determine what the best emergency care plan is to ensure the survival of home care clients.
+You can assist by providing medication reminders and notes that might help give your caregiver a better, clearer overview of the situation.

 Next, your home care provider will provide the necessary first-aid assistance.
 This step varies depending on what the emergency is.
 For example, choking seniors will need Heimlich maneuver, patients having a heart attack may need to chew on aspirin, and unconscious older adults may need CPR.

-Do not attempt to perform first-aid procedures on seniors if one has no experience or training on handling medical and non-medical emergencies.
+Do not attempt to perform first-aid procedures on seniors if one has no experience or training in handling medical and non-medical emergencies.
 Making the wrong calls could do more harm than good.

 Now, if the situation hasn't de-escalated yet at this point, it's time to call 911.
 Follow their instructions step by step.
 Do not go against their advice and provide emergency services you feel or think might help.
 This applies to both home care providers serving senior clients and family members looking after their loved ones.